upper/db/README.md

 # upper.io/db

-`upper.io/db` is a [Go][2] package that allows developers to store and retrive data from different kinds of databases through the use of adapters that wrap well supported database drivers.
+`upper.io/db` is a [Go][2] package that allows developers to store and retrive data to and from different kinds of databases through the use of adapters that wrap well supported database drivers.

 `upper.io/db` is not an ORM, but you may not need one at all: